Khauru/quinbookdemo/README.md

-Demo React + TypeScript + Vite Homepage for quinbook.com
+# Demo React + TypeScript + Vite for quinbook.com

+This project demonstrates demonstates React application using TypeScript and Vite, designed for `quinbook.com`.
+It showcases several features and routes to provide a comprehensive example of a modern web application.

-Available routes:
+## Available Routes

-"/post/:postId"
-"/funktionen"
-"/reviews"
-"/about"
-"/signup"
-"/login"
- "/"

-TO RUN:
+- `/post/:postId` - Dynamic route for individual posts
+- `/funktionen` - Features page
+- `/reviews` - Reviews page
+- `/about` - About us page
+- `/signup` - Signup form
+- `/login` - Login form
+- `/` - Homepage

+##  For dev

 yarn

 yarn dev

+## For build

+yarn build

+vite preview